wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 WSO2 Identity Server (WSO2 IS) supports self-registration, allowing users to set up their accounts and receive a confirmation when the account is created.

 WSO2 Identity Server allows users to confirm their accounts via a user-preferred communication channel.
-Based on the user preference, the user self-registration process supports email or mobile as the preferred account confirmation channel for the user.
+Based on the user preference, the user self-registration process supports email or SMS as the preferred account confirmation channel for the user.

 Currently, WSO2 IS supports `SMS` and `EMAIL` as internal notification channels.
 Each channel has the following attributes.